MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Update-MgEducationClassModuleResource.md

 Only teachers can perform this operation.
 The only one property that can be updated is displayName, for all resource types.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaEducationClassModuleResource](/powershell/module/Microsoft.Graph.Beta.Education/Update-MgBetaEducationClassModuleResource?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)